thynnine/pysic/doc/potential class.rst

 i.e., a constant potential.

 A constant potential is of course irrelevant in force calculation since the gradient is zero.
-However, one can add a :class:`~pysic.BondOrderParameters` bond order factor with the potential to create essentially a bond order potential.
+However, one can add a :class:`~pysic.interactions.bondorder.BondOrderParameters` bond order factor with the potential to create essentially a bond order potential.

 The constant potential can also be used for assigning an energy offset which depends on the